alwaysdata/documentation/sites/move-a-site/index.en.md

 A `.alwaysdata.net` address can not be transferred as it is linked to the account name.
 {{% /notice %}}

 {{% notice tip %}}
 To move it to another of *their* accounts, simply provide their own e-mail address.
 {{% /notice %}}

-[^1]: Node.js, Programme utilisateur, Elixir et Deno types.
+[^1]: Node.js, User program, Elixir and Deno types.